 18 facts about Semana Santa to help you plan your visit

-Holy Week in Spain, Portugal and Latin America is usually the most vibrant and widely observed celebration of the year.
-If you want to experience the celebrations first-hand, then we have a number of trips which we can time to coincide with the processions.
+Semana Santa, which means Holy Week in Spanish (although the literal translation is "Saints Week"), is the celebration of Easter that takes place in Spain, Portugal and Latin America for - you guessed it - an entire week.
+These festivities are some of the most vibrant and widely observed celebrations of the year.
+Depending on where you decide to visit, they also offer some of the most idiosyncratic and unique events in the world.
+If you want to experience the Semana Santa celebrations first-hand, then we have a number of trips which we can time to coincide with the processions.

-Here are 18 facts to get you started in planning your visit.
+Here are 18 facts to help you decide where to spend your perfect Semana Santa.

 2 - It is considered the major annual celebration in Spain, Portugal and most Latin American countries.
 You can attend the festival in most major cities.